The Gospel According to John:

 ?
 Do viewpoints about the meaning of the Bible passages contradict anything else you already know from Scripture?

 ?
 Do they contradict anything from Church teaching?
-The Catechism of the Catholic Church addresses a large number of questions related to common Scripture interpretations.
+The Catechism of the Catholic Church addresses a large number of questions related to the most common Scripture interpretations.

 map notes—where the action takes place